beyond-decentralized/highway/README.md

-#highway
+# highway

 [AIRport](https://beyond-decentralized.world/documentation.html#AIRport)
-exteions for the server environment.
+extensions for the server environment.
 More information can be found at https://beyond-decentralized.world/documentation.html#Highway

 [control](./control)